 Shop Related Products

-- When in bloom, feel free to cut flowers for lightly scented spring bouquets.
-This will not hurt the plants.
+- Feel free to snip a few flowers when in bloom for lightly scented spring bouquets, as doing so will not hurt the plants.

 - Encourage the development of small side bulbs for big, blooming clumps by leaving the plants undisturbed.